The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Can the cleansing base affect the outcome of the active treatments that follow?

 Yes — significantly.
-A scalp washed with an alkaline SLS-based shampoo has disrupted commensal bacteria, swollen corneocytes, and inactivated ceramide-processing enzymes — a measurably less receptive environment for ampoules, tonics, and targeted actives.
+A scalp washed with an alkaline SLS-based shampoo has disrupted commensal bacteria, swollen corneocytes, and inhibited ceramide-processing enzymes — a measurably less receptive environment for ampoules, tonics, and targeted actives.
 A scalp prepared with the correct pH-balanced Kapyderm base is in its optimal biological state.
 The cleanser is the first therapeutic step, not the preamble.

 How is the Hair Loss Wash different from retail anti-hair-loss shampoos?